 How does demand affect our H2O infrastructure?

-Living in a hot and humid part of the world, when we get a hot day and all turn on our sprinklers at the same time, the increased demand for water places serious pressure on our infrastructure.
+When we get a hot day and we all turn on our sprinklers at the same time, the increased demand for water places serious pressure on our infrastructure.

-Our water network is built to cope with spikes in demand, like when we all wake up and shower, or when we get home from work and throw on a load of washing, shower and cook dinner, but it’s not built to cope with the demand caused by excessive outdoor water use in summer.
+Our water network is built to cope with spikes in demand, like when we all wake up and shower, or when we get home from work and throw on a load of washing, but it’s not built to cope with the demand caused by excessive outdoor water use in summer.